connorkuljis/Requirement-Engineering/README.md

 Learned in this unit:
-* Methodoly and application of suitable requirement elicitation techniques
+* Methodology and application of suitable requirement elicitation techniques
 * Relevant modeling diagrams to show aspects of the system.
+(UML/Activity Diagrams/iStar)

 **Conclusion:** In the future as someone who writes software, clear requirements can have a 10x effect on how quick it takes to get the work done - thus the I can see why in industry - most of the time is spent in meetings, rather than head-down coding sessions (a programmers dream).